teppeis/renovate-config/README.md

 #### for Docker digests in CirleCI config.yml

-- Run following schedule: on Friday
+- Run following schedule: before 9am on Friday
 - Automerge with push the new commit directly to base branch (no PR)
 - Use `ci(docker):` as semantic commit type
-- Group all versions of Node.js images
+- Group all versions of Node.js images (`node` and `circleci/node`)

 ```json
 {